Q clearance: In popular culture

 "Q" Clearance was a 1986 novel by Peter Benchley, satirizing Cold War secrecy and politics.

 In "Nellis", episode 7 of season 6 of the television show Archer, Sterling Archer uses a Q clearance to gain access to Area 51 after landing illegally on the airstrip.

 In Robert Heinlein's 1956 novel The Door Into Summer, the narrator says his pre-1960 Q clearance let him "soak up" much classified technology.

-In the 2022 movie Moonfall actress Halle Barry who plays Jocinda Fowler is given Q clearance by the director of NASA (Albert Hutchings) who gives her his ID access badge once he determines that collision with the Moon is imminent.
+In the 2022 movie Moonfall Jocinda Fowler, played by actress Halle Berry, is given Q clearance by the director of NASA (Albert Hutchings) who gives her his ID access badge once he determines that collision with the Moon is imminent.

+In the 2023 film Oppenheimer, the 1954 security hearing to review J. Robert Oppenheimer’s Q clearance is a central focus.

 In politics

-The QAnon conspiracy theory is named such because the 4chan and 8chan poster, who in 2017 created the persona behind the conspiracy theory, claims to be an individual with Q level security clearance.
+The QAnon conspiracy theory is named such because the 4chan and 8chan posters, who in 2017 created the persona behind the conspiracy theory, claim to be an individual with Q level security clearance.